Skip to Main Content

 North Saskatchewan Watershed Alliance is the WPAC for the remaining area of the County which does not fall within the Battle River sub-basin.
 Buck Lake and Wizard Lake are included here as well.

-For more information regarding watersheds please refer to these websites:
+For information regarding the active watershed groups in the County of Wetaskiwin, please refer to these websites: